build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 [Clare Liguori](https://aws.amazon.com/builders-library/authors/clare-liguori/) addressed this topic in [her article](https://aws.amazon.com/builders-library/cicd-pipeline/) on how Amazon stopped using the release captain role.
 The article is an excellent story, and it is interesting to note the role that trunk-based development played at that time.

-## Enforce thoughtful code reviews
+## Encourage thoughtful code reviews

 Some of my best learning experiences have come through rigorous code reviews.
 I can't remember how many times we discovered significant issues during the code review process.
 Code reviews minimize risk, decrease the uncertainty, improve quality, enable knowledge sharing, and encourage consistent design.
 They allow people who know more to demonstrate this in practice, transferring tacit knowledge through socialization.